 Got My Rats Home, Now What?

 If you have problems getting the rats to come out of the cage in the first few weeks, MBLU recommends you get a small box, like a Kleenex box, that can easily go in and out of the cage door.
 Guide the rats into the box (don't chase or scare them into it), remove the box from the cage, remove rats from box or dump box into your lap.
 This allows for everyone to have a safe way to remove rats from the cage without teaching them to run away from you (remember, they haven't learned to trust you just yet..it takes some time for them to adjust to new people.
-All rats are different, some get it right away but others could take a month).
+All rats are different, some get it right away but others could take some extra time.

 As the rats get used to you and their new environment, you can handle them longer and longer.
 After a few months, you can have them out indefinitely as long as they have access to food and water!